ietf-wg-acme/acme/draft-ietf-acme-acme.md

 that contain both.

-For newAccount requests, and for revokeCert requests authenticated by a certificate keys, there MUST be a "jwk" field.
+For newAccount requests, and for revokeCert requests authenticated by a certificate key, there MUST be a "jwk" field.
 This field MUST contain the public key corresponding to the private key used to sign the JWS.

 For all other requests, the request is signed using an existing account and